What is distracted driving?

 Legislation

 States across the nation have enacted laws in an effort to keep their roads distraction-free.
-Text messaging is now banned in 48 states and D.C., Puerto Rico, Guam, and the Virgin Islands.
-Currently, talking on a hand-held device is banned in 24 states and D.C., Puerto Rico, Guam, and the Virgin Islands.
+Text messaging while driving is banned in 49 states and D.C., Puerto Rico, Guam, and the Virgin Islands.
+Currently, talking on a hand-held cellphone while driving is banned in 27 states and D.C., Puerto Rico, Guam, Northern Marina Islands, and the Virgin Islands.

 In Kentucky, there is a texting ban, but drivers are still allowed to talk on a hand-held device behind the wheel.
 School bus drivers and drivers younger than 18 are restricted from using a cellphone in any capacity while driving.
 The enforcement of these laws is “primary,” meaning a police officer may pull over and ticket a driver if he or she simply observes a violation in action.